Bass Highway

 Spion Kopf

 Named because of its resemblance to a hill fought over during the Boer war.
-A great short walk in the centre of town with interesting stories displayed.
+A great short walk up Bowes street in the centre of town with interesting stories displayed.
 Check out the electric loco and wagon in the tunnel.
 Once investigated as a source of silica flux for the Pyritic smelter the top of this hill has a panoramic view of the town.

 Miners Siding